|

 evolved.
 The lovely chalky, mineral nose shows red berry fruit and some

 smoky notes.
-Spicy berry fruit on the palate with some sweetness to it, this
+Spicy berry fruit on the palate with some sweetness to it,

-leads me to Bordeaux, but the sweet berry fruit and evolved character
+character leads me to Bordeaux, but the sweet berry fruit and evolved

-for.
+what I plump for.
 Very good+ 08/01

 Les Hauts de Pontet (second wine of Pontet-Canet) 1998, Pauillac

-(Tasted blind, note as written) Very deep red/purple colour, with leafy,
+(Tasted blind, note as written) Very deep red/purple colour, with

-fruit and high acidity.
+raspberry/blackcurrant fruit and high acidity.
 A touch austere.
-Hard to place: my guess is a
+Hard to

-Merlot- or Cabernet Franc-dominated wine from a lesser Bordeaux appellation.
+place: my guess is a Merlot- or Cabernet Franc-dominated wine from a

+lesser Bordeaux appellation.
 Very good 08/01

-Château Pervenche-Puy-Arnauld 1998 Côtes de Castillon,
+Château Pervenche-Puy-Arnauld 1998 Côtes de Castillon, Bordeaux

 Light, but with some attractive chalky tannins and good balance.